Abdallah-Obaid/reading-notes-301/class-03.md

 ----------------------------------
 # Javascript Templating:-
 ----------------------------------
- * Javascript Templating
-   Javascript templating is a fast and efficient technique to render client-side view templates with Javascript by using a JSON data source.
+ * Javascript Templating is a fast and efficient technique to render client-side view templates with Javascript by using a JSON data source.
 The template is HTML markup, with added templating tags that will either insert variables or run programming logic.
  * Mustache is a logic-less template syntax.
 It can be used for HTML, config files, source code — anything.
 It works by      expanding tags in a template using values provided in a hash or object.
  * It is often referred to as “logic-less” because there are no if statements, else clauses, or for loops.
 Instead, there are only tags.
 Some tags are replaced with a value, some nothing, and others a series of values.
  * In general, we would write templates according to the Mustache specification, and it can then be compiled by a templating engine to be rendered to create an output.